MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 :abbr:`di <Digital Intermediate = grading process>` pass.

-Usually Looks are defined similar to colorspaces, as a list, but you can also make a Look available in a display view:
+Usually Looks are defined similar to colorspaces, as a list, but you can also make a Look available in a display's view:

 .. code:: yaml